Carpal Tunnel Syndrome Fairfax, VA

 DOES CRACKING YOUR KNUCKLES CAUSE DAMAGE?

 Many studies do not provide substantial evidence to prove that cracking knuckles may cause Carpal Tunnel syndrome.
 However, cracking knuckles will not benefit someone who is already diagnosed for carpal tunnel syndrome.
-It is highly recommend to consultant a Chiropractor before starting any motion exercise to treat carpal tunnel.
+It is highly recommended to consult a Chiropractor before starting any motion exercise to treat carpal tunnel.

 BOOK AN APPOINTMENT